-Connecting Hands started in 2015 after a think tank organised by the Student Union of the University of Twente.
-Employees of the university decided to raise money after protests by local residents on the planned building of an AZC (refugee centre) in Enschede.
-With the raised money, students could organise activities for refugees in a neighbouring AZC.
+Connecting Hands started in 2015 after a think tank organized by the Student Union of the University of Twente.
+Employees of the university decided to raise money after protests by local residents on the planned building of an AZC (refugee center) in Enschede.
+With the raised money, students could organize activities for refugees in a neighboring AZC.

 In the present, Connecting Hands aims to create a platform for refugees, asylum seekers, students, and Dutch society.
 The refugee center AZC Azelo has been closed and its residents moved to AZC Almelo, however, we still collaborate with them and also work together with refugees living in Enschede who are a part of M-Pact.
 By teaming up with these and other organizations in Enschede and neighboring cities, we will continue to host events that promote integration and help our participants to improve both social and hard skills.